top of page

-Spirit of the Wind For Kids Event Series
+Spirit of the Wind For Kids Events Series

 Through our activities, we keep the Native American Culture alive and bring the community together.